kernel::process

 fn is_running(&self) -> bool

-Returns whether the process is running (has active stack frames) or not (has never run, has faulted, or has completed).
+Returns whether the process is running or not.

 fn set_yielded_state(&self)